bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 ![Picture of setup with jumper wires here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/MessyWires.jpg)
 *Board setup with jumper wires.*

-Open the serial monitor (Ctrl+M).
+Open the serial monitor (Ctrl+Shift+M).
 If you have everything set up correctly, you should see data printing to the screen in the form of:
-Date (mm/dd/yyyy), Time (HH:mm:ss), Conductivity (uS/cm), Temperature (degC), Absolute Pressure (mbar), Salinty (PSU,circuit), Depth (m), Salinity (PSU,sketch)
+Date (mm/dd/yyyy), Time (HH:mm:ss), Conductivity (uS/cm), Temperature (degC), Absolute Pressure (mbar), Depth (m), Salinity (PSU)

 ![Picture of output.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/SerialOutput.PNG)
 *Salinity is printed twice for comparision between EC EZO and sketch derived values.
-Initial tests suggest that the differences is significant.*
+Initial tests suggest that the differences is significant.
+The most recent OpCode sketch has the EC EZO Sal function removed.*

 The date should be representative of the date that your computer is set to.
 The time should be close to the time that your computer is set to, but may be behind by about 30 seconds.
 This is due to upload delay.
 If your time is drastically off or incoherent, remove the battery and power cycle the system.
 Note that the autotime function will need to be commented out of the code for the final sketch upload or else your CTD will revert to the same time on a power cycle.